mxagar/linux_nvidia_egpu/README.md

 # export OLLAMA_MODELS=~/.ollama/models
 ```

-Then, we can use the Ollama API running on the Ubuntu machine from our Macbook:
+Then, we can use the Ollama API running on the Ubuntu machine from our MacBook:

 ```bash
 # Get the models we have available